(Article last updated: June 20, 2017)

 Not only is the location great, but the resort is beautiful as well.

-Located on two PGA golf courses, the Magnolia and Palm offer an amazing setting for the rest that the resort has to offer.
+Located on two PGA golf courses, the Magnolia and Palm offer an amazing setting for the rest that the Shades of Green Resort has to offer.
 Anyone can golf at these courses, but they do offer reduced rates for military members.

 If you’re not into golf, there’s an on-site spa that looks relaxing before even entering it.
 I’ve never experienced any of the treatments at the Magnolia Spa, but I’m always kind of tempted.
 Their prices aren’t terrible and the foot treatments always sound heavenly after a long day at the parks.